Back to Blog

 3. Metadata Is Immutable

-• You must re-upload the image with updated metadata
+• Re-upload the image with updated metadata and update references to it

-• There is no native way to query images by metadata fields
+Additionally, there is no native way to query images by metadata fields.
+Granted, your metadata-based queries should probably live in a dedicated database anyway.

 4. No Built-in Image Transformations